a8356555/DeepLearningDeployment/README.md

         - TVM 0.8

 ## <a name="ta">Target
+* Find the best speed up approach for YushanChineseWordClassification project.
 * Have an overall understanding of multiple frameworks used for speeding up deployment and get familiar with their structure, eg. ONNX Runtime, TensorRT, TVM and Openvino.
 * Compare the inference speed of frameworks above.
 * Try to deploy models using C++ API.